kosamari/ExData_Plotting1/README.md

 ## Edit
 All assignment has been added (both .R code and .png file).
-This program assumes you have downloaded and added file under dataset dir.
+This program assumes you have downloaded dataset file in working dir (same dir as .R code).
 Please set your working dir correctly before you run R code.

 ## Introduction